 The proposed amendment was presented to the Higher Education Committee for discussion at its February 2021 meeting.
 A Notice of Proposed Rule Making was published in the State Register on February 24, 2021.
 Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received over 700 comments on the proposed amendment (over 650 of those comments were form letters supporting the comments submitted by one institution).
-An Assessment of Public Comment is included (Attachment B).
-Based on the comments received, the Department is now proposing revisions to the proposed amendment.
-A

-Notice of Revised Rule Making will be published in the State Register on November 3, 2021, for a 45-day public comment period.
-Supporting materials for the proposed regulation are available upon request from the Secretary to the Board of Regents.
+An Assessment of Public Comment is included (Attachment C).
+Based on the comments received, the Department proposed revisions to the proposed amendment at the October 2021 Regents meeting.
+A Notice of Revised Rule Making was published in the State Register on November 3, 2021, for a 45-day public comment period.